 - Drink more fluids You may find that drinking plenty of fluids helps form softer stools that are easier to pass.
 It may help to cut down or avoid caffeine and alcohol. - Increase your fibre It may also help to increase the amount of fibre in your diet, although this is not advisable for people with strictures, which are narrowings of a section of the bowel due to bowel wall thickening, inflammation or scarring.
 Talk to your IBD team or dietician before changing your diet, especially if you have a stricture. - Increase your exercise If you can, increase the amount of exercise you do, as this can help to increase the speed at which stools move through your colon. - Bulking agents Some people may find that bulking agents, such as Fybogel or Normacol, can soften hard stools.
 Again these may not be suitable if you have a stricture, so you should talk to your IBD team before trying these. - Laxatives Laxatives can help to relieve constipation.
-Osmotic laxatives, such as Movicol or lactulose, are usually considered the best type of laxative for people with IBD.
-They increase the amount of water in the colon so that stools can be passed more easily.
-However, laxatives can also cause wind and stomach cramps, especially at the start of treatment.
-Speak to your IBD team before trying laxatives.
+Osmotic laxatives are usually considered the best type of laxative for people with Crohn's or Colitis.
+They include lactulose and macrogol.
+Osmotic laxatives increase the amount of water in your bowel to make your poo softer and easier to pass.
+Laxatives can cause diarrhoea, wind and stomach cramps, especially at the start of treatment.